Trude Mostue: Television career

 Mostue lived in the United Kingdom for several years, appearing in the BBC television documentary series Vet School (1996), and later in the follow-up series Vets in Practice (63 episodes, 1997-2002).
 She went on to present a variety of programmes relating to animals, including Vets to the Rescue, Explorer: Vets at Large, Vets on Holiday, Vets in the Wild, and Britain's Worst Pets.

 She has also been in So Graham Norton, Holiday, Live & Kicking, The Heaven and Earth Show, Masterchef, and One Man and His Dog.

 In 2006, she appeared on Skal vi danse, the Norwegian version of Strictly Come Dancing.

 Books

 Mostue has published four books in the UK and one in Norway.
 Her UK titles include Pets in Practice (2000), Vets in the Wild: The Real Stories Behind the BBC Television Series (1999), and Wild About Animals: A book of beastly behaviour (1999).

 Professional veterinary practice

-Mostue resides in Norway, where she co-owns a veterinary clinic.
+Mostue resides in Norway, where she co-owns a veterinary clinic, and has joined the board of Lildog AS, as a cat and dog behavioural expert, in developing an AI that detects symptoms of illnesses and injuries.

 Personal life

 Mostue became engaged to Howard Thomas in 2000.
-They had three children together: Frøya Molly (born 2002), Erik Delme (born 2003) and Hilda Nellie (born 2005).
 In October 2006, Mostue and Thomas separated.
 In 2008, she met Cato Sælid, with whom she later had her last child, Celine Felicia (born 2011).